pittcsc/pittcswiki/src/guides/career/product-management.md

 - What (exactly) are we doing?
 What does success look like with this feature?
 - Why should we do this (and not something else)?

 In the scope of an engineering team, the job of the Product Manager is to clarify the work to be done, and have a clear reason why.
+You aren't the one defining how the problem gets solved at the end of the day (design and engineering-wise).
+You can come to the table with ideas, but designers and engineers are there to handle that portion - you need to ensure the end result is a good answer to 'who', 'what', and 'why'.

 ### The second fundamental
 To be successful, you must understand what makes a product.
 This is something that *somehow*, people with Ivy League degrees, venture backing, and every meaningless signifier under the sun don't understand.

 Simply put, a product is the fix to a problem that people will pay not to have.
 This means that if you haven't identified a problem to solve, you don't have a product, you have a (hopefully not expensive) side project.
-We see it all of the time - at the moment of writing this, the AI boom has led to a lot of attempted products with no real problem to solve. *Value* is the term for solving meaningful, money-making problems.
+We see it all of the time - at the time of writing this, the AI boom has led to a lot of attempted products with no real problem to solve. *Value* is the term for solving meaningful, money-making problems.

-You now understand that your job is to generate clarity on who you're building for, what you're going to build, and why.
+You now understand that your job is to generate clarity on who you're building for, what you're going to build, what success looks like, and why.
 You get that there's money to made only when a problem is solved.
 Where do you start?

 ## Product Management Skills